-Keep in mind, these really are the absolute minimum documents you need.
-Depending on the type of securities you’re trading for your clients and your portfolio management strategies, you could need a dozen other policies and procedures, along with a robust compliance monitoring program.
+Keep in mind that these really are the absolute minimum documents you need.
+Depending on the type of securities you’re trading for your clients and your portfolio management strategies, you could need a dozen other policies and procedures and a robust compliance monitoring program.

-Hiring a quality cost-effective consultant will be key to ensuring you’re satisfying your regulatory obligations so when the SEC or your state securities regulator visits you’ll make it through the exam unscathed.
+Hiring a quality, cost-effective consultant will be key to ensuring you’re satisfying your regulatory obligations so that when the SEC or your state securities regulator visits, you’ll make it through the exam unscathed.

 As part of this series, we’ll dig into best practices for hiring a compliance consultant, key issues to be aware of before filing your ADV, and how to easily tailor policies to your business.

 The area that turns most advisors off to becoming an RIA is vendor selection.
 Just look at a list of the things you need to run your business:

 - Financial planning software

 Before Altruist, an advisor would need to contract with 8 separate vendors just to get access to everything on this list.
 The lack of a fully integrated solution means advisors must spend their time switching between 8 different applications on their computers just to prepare for one client meeting.

 Now with Altruist, advisors save time and get a best-in-class software tech stack in a fully integrated platform.
 Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing, and an elegant client portal allow the advisor to keep everything they earn.

 Additionally, while all of the items listed are essential to running your business effectively, choosing a custodian is probably the most important decision an advisor will make.
 Your custodian is an essential part of your RIA’s operations.
 In making this selection, you’ll want to consider the client onboarding experience (is it paper-heavy?
 Or fully digital?), fee transparency, and quality of customer support.